We create opportunities for mothers of children with developmental disabilities to support, empower, and learn from each other.

-In India, 35% of all people with disabilities are children.
+In India, 35% of people with disabilities are children.

 The child's disability, which reduces the amount of time that his or her parents can work and can lead to increased costs for healthcare, often affects the entire family.
 Poverty leads to disability, and disability leads to worsened poverty.

-A mother in India who is raising a child with autism or cerebral palsy, for example, is very likely to live an isolated and lonely life.
+A mother in India who is raising a child with autism or cerebral palsy, for example, is very likely to feel isolated, depressed, or anxious.
 In addition to flexible education and flexible training to launch her own home-based enterprise, she will need an initial phase of extensive support and mentorship to offset years of isolation, depression, and poor healthcare.